RivasLeal/Systems_engineering_model_regression/README.md

 ## Final Project Source code

+### Before you run
+Before running the script, ensure you have Python 3.12 or greater installed, so that the necessary libraries can be installed.
+The libraries you need to install are openpyxl, numpy, matplotlib, scikit-learn, and Pillow.
+In order to install those libraries, run the following command in your local command prompt terminal:
+<br/>pip install openpyxl numpy matplotlib scikit-learn Pillow<br/>

 ### How to Run?

 The script needs one argument to run at the minimum and that must be the location of where you Data JSON Lives.